ksu-is/Youtube-SpotifyPlaylistConvertor/projectroadmap.md

 - [x] Add project to project spreadsheet
 - [x] Setup Git-hub repository
 - [x] Add an example code to project and test it.
 Record finding.
   > Comments: Was able to get app running with code in the file.
 I followed the README provided to get code running.
+Worked very well and will utilizing for helping write and get this code running.

 ## Sprint 2
 - [x] Define needed components for code